 Overall, a lot of thought, experience, and listening to the needs of our clients goes into every single house design.
 We don’t deliver a house we wouldn’t live in ourselves!
 Getting a virtual exterior design, arms you with the knowledge to move forward on your home makeover.
 It gives you the vision and makes you an expert when talking with your handyman or contractor!

-In conclusion, we love the push in fixing up the old homes instead of tearing them down.
+In conclusion, we love the push to fix up old homes instead of tearing them down.
 Many times curb appeal can be accomplished with a vision and simple changes!
 We are asked time and time again about different houses and how to get the look.
-Let brick&batten partner with you on your home’s new look!
+Partner with us on your home’s new look — get started today!